History of Bolton West services

 As Bolton West

-At some point the site's name was changed to Bolton West and it became, quite simply, appalling.
+The change of the name to Bolton West happened in around 1996.
+In the years that followed it became, quite simply, appalling.
 By the end of its life there was little care for any aspect of it, and its rating on this site was an average of 1.1 out of 5.
 The majority of it was falling apart, and the few staff left were reported to have a number of safety concerns.

 On the 23rd July 2010 there was a fire at the garage on the southbound services which meant there was no fuel available for a period, and further facilities had to be provided by portacabins.

-In 2011 the site was sold to Euro Garages.
+In July 2009 the site was sold to Euro Garages.
 In their biggest project at the time, they demolished the whole place and replaced it with something smaller, more manageable, brighter and with more franchised facilities.
+They wanted to change its name to 'Chorley services', but later decided to take it back to 'Rivington'.

 The motel survived but lost its direct connection to the amenity building.
 Instead it changed from a Travelodge to Rivington Lodge, with a couple of First-branded signs still inside if you know where to look.